SocialEconomyDataLab/spec/README.md

-# Social Investment Data Labs Specification (Alpha)
+# Social Investment Data Lab Specification (Alpha)

-The Social Investment Data Labs Specification is being developed as a draft data specification for describing social investment.
+The Social Investment Data Lab Specification is being developed as a draft data specification for describing social investment.
 For more information contact jack.lord@opendataservices.coop or bob.harper@opendataservices.coop

 ## Building the documentation